robwatsongtr/kraftwerk-sampleplayer/README.md

-A tribute to Kraftwerk that maps percussion sounds from the song "It's More Fun To Compute" to a grid that can be played Either by the mouse or by the Number Keys (get it??).
+A tribute to Kraftwerk that maps percussion sounds from the song "It's More Fun To Compute" to a grid that can be played either by the mouse or by the Number Keys (get it??).